MasterJ93/ATProtoKit/README.md

 ## Requirements
 To use ATProtoKit in your apps, your app should target the specific version numbers:
-- iOS and iPadOS 13 or later.
+- **iOS** and **iPadOS** 13 or later.
-- macOS 12 or later.
+- **macOS** 12 or later.
-- tvOS 13 or later.
+- **tvOS** 13 or later.
-- watchOS 6 or later.
+- **watchOS** 6 or later.
-(Given now new it is, there are no version requirements for visionOS.)
+(Given now new it is, there are no version requirements for **visionOS**.)

 As of right now, Linux support is theoretically possible, but not guaranteed to be tested.
 The plan is to make it fully compatible with Linux by version 1.0, though this is not a required goal to get there.
 For other platforms (such as Android), this is also not tested, but should be theoretically possible.
 While it’s not a goal to make it fully compatible, contributions and feedback on the matter are welcomed.

 ## Contributions and Feedback
-While this project will change signifcantly, early feedback, issues, and contributions is highly welcomed and encouragd.
+While this project will change significantly, early feedback, issues, and contributions is highly welcomed and encouraged.
 At a later date, I'll post some contributor guidelines and templates, but since this project is in its early days, I have yet to have a significant amount of time in terms of thinking of this.
 However, some of the things to keep in mind are:
 - Be sure to adhere to the [Swift API Design Guidelines](https://www.swift.org/documentation/api-design-guidelines/) when contributing code.
 -

-## Licence
+## License
-This Swift Package is using the MIT Licence.
-Please view LICENCE.md for more details.
+This Swift Package is using the MIT License.
+Please view LICENSE.md for more details.